blinkmobile/busmq/docs/DEPLOYMENT.md

     - add a "volumes:" entry to mount something suitable to `/app/public`

-11. in home directory, `/opt/bin/docker-compose up --build -d`
+5. in home directory, `fleet destroy busmq.service; fleet start busmq.service`

-12. configure AWS Route53 Record Set to give a domain name to EC2
+6. configure AWS Route53 Record Set to give a domain name to EC2

-13. HTTPS! figure this out by yourself!